The term 'New-MailboxExportRequest' is not recognized

 The term 'New-MailboxExportRequest' is not recognized as the name of a cmdlet, function, script file, or operable program.

-5- Close Exchange Management Shell and Open again so the user will have proper rights which we assigned in step 2.
-Run the above command again (Solution)
+Step 5: Close Exchange Management Shell and open it again so the user will have the proper rights which we assigned in Step 2.
+Run the above command again:

 New-MailboxExportRequest -Mailbox "TestMailBox" -FilePath "\\Testex01\c$\get\TestExport01.pst"

-6- You will see success and mailbox export started and in Queue.
-You can see the status with Get-MailboxExportRequest
+Step 6: You will see success and mailbox export started and is in the queue.
+You can see the status with:

-Note: To export an archive mailbox in exchange 2010, You can use “-IsArchive” to export archive mailbox.
-Below is full command -IsArchive
+To export an archive mailbox in Exchange 2010, you can use the -IsArchive parameter.
+Below is the full command:

 New-MailboxExportRequest -Mailbox "TestMailBox" -IsArchive -FilePath "\\Testex01\c$\get\TestExport01.pst"

-However, this will only export archive mailbox not the actual mailbox, so logically you have to run both commands seprately.
+Note: This will only export the archive mailbox, not the actual mailbox.
+You have to run both commands separately to export both.